entropicvail/bench-testing/hash/structure.md

 ### Overview:
 Each tier for testing is defined below, including: the password used for all hashes in the respective tier; bits of entropy per password; hashes or required files for cracking; commands for Hashcat, John the Ripper enhanced with BitCracker, or basic brute force script.

+Use the naming convention as is, and place all hash files into a folder named 'hash' in the HOME directory; copy the individual scripts, knownpass.txt, and cracking programs (Hashcat, JtR, BitCracker) directly into HOME directory; run everything from the HOME directory - requires sudo.

 <hr style="border:2px solid gray">